twiddlingbits/twr-wasm/readme.md

 # C/C++ Runtime for Web Assembly
 **Version 2.0.0**

 tiny-wasm-runtime is a simple, lightweight and easy to use C/C++ library for building Web Assembly code directly with clang.
 It solves some common use cases with less work than the more feature rich emscripten. tiny-wasm-runtime is easy to understand, and has some cool features.
-You can input and print character i/o to `<div>` and `<canvas>` elements, run blocking C/C++, and use Javascript `<canvas>` 2D drawing apis.
+You can input and print streaming character i/o to a `<div>` and use a `<canvas>` elements as an ANSI terminal, or with Javascript `<canvas>` 2D drawing apis.
+Run blocking C/C++, and more.

 tiny-wasm-runtime allows you to run C/C++ code in a web browser.
 Legacy code, libraries, full applications, or single functions can be integrated with Javascript and Typescript.

+tiny-wasm-runtime is designed to be used with the standard llvm clang compiler and tools.

 ## View the Bouncing Ball Demo
 [Click Here](https://twiddlingbits.dev/examples/dist/balls/index.html) to view demo using tiny-wasm-runtime and it's C/C++ Canvas APIs